 Spam Attack: Albert's Additions are the QTE version of a 6-year-old with ADHD on a sugar rush.

 The Smart Guy: You'd think he'd be a Lancer but he gladly defers to Rose in that role and simply doesn't have the same dynamic with Dart that Lavitz did.
-On the other hand, we are reminded often that Albert has a hard-on for books.
+On the other hand, we are reminded often that Albert is the brains of the group, Rose only filling in details about the Dragon Campaign given she served in it.

 The best dancer in the Tiberoan village of Donau, she joins Dart and the gang to help free the kingdom from the clutches of the Gehrich Gang.
 Her perky exterior hides the fact that the Winglies of Mille Seseau are royally cheesed off at her leaving their Hidden Elf Village to prove the two races can heal their wounds from the Dragon Campaign.